 When plastering, please observe the recommendations of the plaster manufacturer for non-absorbent subsurfaces.
 A bonding course may be necessary.

 Before adhesion is carried out, subsurfaces should be brushed off, wiped clean with a cloth or cleaned using compressed air.

 Adhesion to frozen surfaces is not possible.
 There must be no water-repellent substances (e.g. grease or silicone) on materials to be bonded.
 Subsurfaces must be sufficiently dry and stable.

 Permanent adhesion is achieved on all pro clima interior and exterior membranes, other vapour retarder and airtight membranes (e.g. those made of PE, PA, PP and aluminium) as well as other underlay/sarking and wall lining membranes (e.g. those made of PP and PET).

-Adhesion and joints can be carried out on planed and painted wood, hard plastics and metal (e.g. pipes, windows etc.), hard wood-based panels (chipboard, OSB and plywood panels, MDF board and softwood fibre sub-roof panels).
+Bonding and joints are possible on planed and painted wood, hard plastics and metal (e.g. pipes, windows etc.), hard wood-based panels (chipboard, OSB, plywood, MDF and wood fibre underlay panels).

 The best results in terms of structural stability are achieved on high-quality subsurfaces.